-Why not try and spend a month sober?
+Why not try and spend some time sober?
+Could you last a month sober?
 Don’t do Dry January as this is a cop out.
 This “social media fad” makes me angry – as do most stupid fads.

 It doesn’t help or teach people anything.
 During January my social life went out the window, as people who were trying to do Dry January just stayed in and hibernated.
 Bars were all at a fraction of the capacity and everyone was bored and miserable.

 This is a pointless exercise.
 All it does it make people hate being sober and count down the minutes until February arrives so they can go back to getting smashed again.

 Spend some time sober but don´t change any other aspect of your life.
 Go to the places you usually go, do the things you usually do.
 Use the extra hours that you gain from not laying in bed hungover to learn something, or explore and watch how your happiness levels skyrocket.

 We All Know Someone With An Alcohol Addiction

 I wrote a Facebook status about 6 months ago when I went back to England for a visit, explaining that I had an alcohol addiction and that I had quit drinking, and was actually really embarrassed writing it.